zcattacz/PJON_wiki/PJON-instance.md

-Template can be scary at first sight, but they are quite straight-forward and efficient.
+Templates can be scary at first sight, but they are quite straight-forward and efficient.
 Lets start coding, looking how to instantiate in the simplest way the `PJON` object that in the example is called bus with a wire compatible physical layer:
 ```cpp
   PJON<> bus;